Joe Frantz observed that all Texas governors are judged by the standard

 Hogg married Sarah (Sallie) Stinson.
 He served as county attorney

 and then district attorney for the Seventh District.

 Hogg was elected attorney general of Texas

 in 1886, the year Lawrence Sullivan (Sul) Ross was elected governor.

 Ross supported Hogg's crusades against the insurance and railroad

 industries, which resulted in savings for policy holders and better

 Hogg lost some, too.
 In the "Grass Lease Cases" he was unable to force

 renegotiation of "sweetheart" deals that allowed West

 Texas cattle raisers use of public lands for grazing without paying

 because they knew he was fighting for their interests.
 Hogg won reelection

 in 1888 and then was elected governor in 1890 and 1892.

 Governor Hogg introduced the Progressive Era to Texas.
-He persuaded

-agency in America, and institute a number of
+first state regulatory agency in America, and institute a number of

 After retiring from the governor's office in 1895, Hogg, who had not

 made much money while in public service, became a millionaire through

 the practice of law and lucrative investments associated with the

 philanthropic ways until her own death in 1975.